Bright Futures

 We provide essential school supplies—including uniforms, books, and hygiene items—and cover school fees in both public and private institutions when needed.

-We work with school teachers to monitor progress, individual support plans, and flag early warning signs in the classroom.
+We work with school teachers to monitor progress, develop individual support plans, and flag early warning signs in the classroom.